 Tropes present in this work:

 - Darker and Edgier / Downer Ending: Most Gilbert and Sullivan plays end with all of the leads happily married off.
-The leads get married off, but two of the three marriages involve being forced into marrying someone they despise and Dogged Nice Guy Jack Point dies of a broken heart after Elsie is reunited with Fairfax.
+In Yeomen, two of the three marriages are forced and loveless on one side and Dogged Nice Guy Jack Point appears to die of a broken heart after his love interest is reunited with his rival.

-- Dogged Nice Guy: Jack Point "is not yet marries to Elsie Maynard, but time works wonders..."
+- Dogged Nice Guy: Jack Point "is not yet married to Elsie Maynard, but time works wonders..."

 - For Doom the Bell Tolls: The finale of the first act employs the ensemble singing along as the bell tolls for Fairfax's execution.